Journées du Matrimoine 2025: follow in the footsteps of great women in Paris and the Île-de-France region

 Registration

-Preview of the documentary series "Cultivons les solutions" with Caribbean women of knowledge.
-This documentary, directed by Anne Pastor, tells the stories of women who are reinventing the links between the land and their communities, blending ancestral knowledge with innovative solutions.
+A premiere of the documentary series “Cultivating Solutions,” featuring Caribbean women custodians of knowledge.
+Directed by Anne Pastor, the series depicts women reimagining the relationship between land and community, blending ancestral knowledge with innovative solutions.

-Guadeloupean land art artist Guy Gabon will work with the public to create footprints that are a metaphor for the steps we need to take to move towards a world more respectful of nature and its inhabitants.
+Guadeloupean land artist Guy Gabon will guide the public in creating artwork—imprints symbolizing the steps toward a more respectful relationship with nature and its inhabitants.

 Performance by Guy Gabon